NicolaGibson/SalmanMakes3D/README.md

 position
 end_date

 In this example we are updating employee 28.
 Using a PATCH request in Postman enter http://localhost:4000/employees/28.
-Make sure that the Body menu is selected and the input type raw, then enter the name of the column to be edited and the value.
+Make sure that the Body menu is selected and the input type raw, then enter the name of the value to be edited and the value.
 Input type for this endpoint is a JSON object and must be formatted correctly.

 In this example we are updating the following employee details: